Who is the Child Visa Subclass 101 or 802 for?

 What are my parental responsibilities if I am sponsoring my child?

 If your child is under the age of 18 you must either, provide written consent from each person who is in the position to legally decide where the child lives, or the laws of the child’s home country that permits your child’s departure.
 Furthermore, this needs to be consistent with any Australian child order.

 You will also be subject to various obligations as a sponsor.
 These include:

 - Being responsible for the cost of the child living in Australia;

 - Helping the child settle in Australia;

-- Provide accommodation and financial support to support the child’s living needs for their first two years of residency; and
+- Provide accommodation and financial support for the child’s living needs in their first two years of residency; and

 - Enrol and support your child in English language classes (if required)